yonischeyer1/myusers.io/README.md

 5. Interact with tests when live actions required

-6. Automate tests on any environment that supports vnc.
+6. Automate tests on any environment/os that supports vnc and java.

 7. Automate Tests 3rd party websites